matbragan/matbragan/README.md

-### Hi there 👋
+### Hey, I'm Matheus! 👋
-#### Matheus here, welcome to my GitHub

-- :two_hearts: Passionate about data engineer solutions.
-- :deciduous_tree: Working as an Analytics Engineer and doing personal projects as a Data Engineer.
+- :technologist: Working as an Analytics Engineer
-- :key: Studying advanced Python and Spark, Golang and Data Lakehouse architecture.
-- :mailbox: Contact me matheus.bs.oliveira@gmail.com & <a href='https://www.linkedin.com/in/matheus-bragan%C3%A7a-300145166/'>Linkedin</a>.
+- :two_hearts: In love with Python, Spark, Go and JavaScript
+- :seedling: Learning more about Cloud Architecture, Data Lakehouse Architecture and Data/Analytics Engineer
+- :handshake: You can also find me on [LinkedIn](https://www.linkedin.com/in/matheus-bragança-300145166)

 <br>